-And website speed matters to search engines too.
-While most search engines rank a website on things like content and relevancy, header information and page titles, they also measure based on the length of time it take a website to respond and a page to load.
-So not only does a slow website have the potential to tick off your customers, it might even make it harder for them to find you in the first place.
+When most people hear “SEO,” they think of things like content, relevancy, header information, and page titles.
+However it’s important to note that search engines also rank sites based on the length of time they take to respond and load web pages.
+Therefore, not only does a slow website have the potential to tick off your customers—it might also make it harder for them to find you, in the first place.

-One way to dramatically improve website speed, visitor satisfaction, and SEO optimization is to use something called a Content Delivery Network or CDN.
+One way to dramatically increase website speed and improve visitor satisfaction and SEO optimization is to use something called a content delivery network, or CDN.
 The idea behind a CDN is very simple.
 If the CDN already has most of the information it needs about your site, it can generate that site much faster.
-That means that whenever a user or search engine tries to access or load your website, the CDN can accelerate the loading of your site because it cuts out the middleman.
+This means that whenever a user or search engine tries to access your website, the CDN can accelerate the loading process because it cuts out the middleman.

-Rather than wait for every single element of your site to load for the very first time, the CDN should already have most of the important pieces already in its memory or cached in some way.
-So it can almost instantly respond to the request and make your website appear much faster.
-Add in some image compression so that some of the most common delays are further reduced, and a good CDN could increase your website speed by up to 50%.
-And that makes everyone happy.
+Rather than wait for every single element of your site to load for the very first time, the CDN should already have most of the important pieces in its memory or cached in some way.
+A good CDN can increase website speed by up to 50%, almost instantly responding to requests and making your website appear much faster.
+Additionally, using image compression along with a CDN can further reduce common delays and speed up a website.

-But there are many ways to measure happiness, and a sure-fire way to ramp up the bliss even more is to add relevant security.
-One of the problems of making your site easier to find is that you make it easier for the bad guys to find it too.
-And that’s one type of visitor you really don’t want dropping by unannounced.
+Learning how to speed up a website is key if you’re a business owner.
+However, one of the problems of making your site easier to find is that you make it easier for bad guys to find, too—and that’s one type of visitor you really don’t want dropping by unannounced.

-If you’re serious about the role your website plays in promoting your business, and you’re just as serious about protecting your business from the nasty threats that cruise by your store front every hour, a good Content Delivery Network matched with an enterprise-grade Web Application Firewall is your best option.
-Give the SiteLock security experts a call at 855.378.6200 to help select a WAF/CDN perfect for your website.
+If you’re serious about the role your website plays in promoting your business—and just as serious about protecting your business from the nasty threats that cruise by your digital storefront—a good content delivery network paired with an enterprise-grade web application firewall is your best bet.